Lost in Overlap: Exploring Logit-based Watermark Collision in LLMs: Conclusion

 \section{Conclusion}

-This paper describes the phenomenon of watermark collisions, whereby overlapping watermarks in the same text can reduce the accuracy of both upstream and downstream watermark detection.
-We conduct our experiments by combining various watermarkers and paraphrasers.
-In our study, we found that watermark collisions result in overlapping watermarks competing with each other, with one watermark being stronger than the other.
-We further highlight that watermark collisions may jeopardize the validity and security of watermarks.
-While we do not intend to resolve this problem of watermark collisions, we hope our work may raise awareness of potential threats to LLM watermarking.
+In this study, we examine how overlapping watermarks in the same text can decrease the accuracy of both upstream and downstream watermark detection.
+We propose the use of \textbf{watermark collisions as an attacking philosophy} and therefore emphasize that watermark collisions may compromise the validity and security of all logit-based watermarks.
+We conduct experiments by integrating various watermarkers and colliders, assessing the text quality before and after collisions, as well as with and without collisions, to demonstrate that collision can enhance common attacks and text quality remains consistent when compared to attacks without collisions.
+We hope our work will increase awareness of potential threats to LLM watermarking.